Master of Arts in Rhetoric and Writing Alumni

 The MARW program was exactly what I needed when looking at grad schools and what I want to be when I grow up.
 I was exposed to teaching multiple classes, archival and digital research and I encouraged to present at several conferences.
 While I was doing all these new things I was supported by engaging faculty and a cohort of students all interested in unique areas of rhetoric, pedagogy, and research.
 Each class pushed my abilities and challenged me to consider new areas of the field; without which I would not have been prepared to enter a Ph.D. program.

 During your last two semesters in the MARW program, you will complete two capstone classes and a thesis project of your choosing.
 Our faculty has diverse research interests and can help you find a niche to make your own scholarly contribution.
 You may choose to complete a traditional print thesis or you may complete a webtext thesis.
-Below are a few of the past thesis projects that past MARW graduates have completed and published.
+Below is a past thesis projects that a past MARW graduate completed and published.

 Thesis Title: "Can Instructional Videos Influence Perception of Plagiarism Among First-Year Composition (FYC) Students?"